-I focus on consumer and healthcare, which are both particularly exciting sectors in India right now.
-There is a real opportunity for entrepreneurs to build companies in this space that will have an outsized impact - both in India, and the rest of the world.
+I focus on growth stage companies across sectors - from healthcare and consumer to B2B and SaaS, There is a real opportunity for entrepreneurs to build companies in these spaces that will have an outsized impact - both in India, and the rest of the world.

 My energy comes from the inspiring people around me, including the community of founders and investors that are a part of our ecosystem.
 The world of venture capital gives you the opportunity to meet the most number of interesting people in a day, by far.

 Entrepreneurship can be a lonely job.
 And incredibly challenging.
 I see this with our founders, and closer to home, with my husband, who is himself an entrepreneur.
 Every day they juggle between putting out fires and solving strategic issues.
 The network that you operate in is vital to help you with the bumps.
 Make sure that you have a few mentors or board members as your trusted thought partners.

 At Sequoia we genuinely care about our founders and always try to help them with what they need.
 Whether it's dedicated time - or tough love.
 I am very direct with my communication - sometimes probably to a fault.
 But I think honesty is important.

 My one big advice to those starting up?
 Balance the Yin and Yang in your team.
 You need vision, passion and a host of capabilities to build a large, successful company.
 Know your own strengths and surround yourself with people who complement you.